weathermuffin/ckdcatsupplies-site/docs/start-here.md

 out of dogs and other day-to-day requirements to give your cat's CKD the time, attention, and painstaking research it deserves.
 And, sadly, many vets suggest euthanasia way too early.
-This disease is an intricate dance, and finding a competent veterinary internal medicine specialist to work with now will serve you well in the long run.
+This disease is an intricate &mdash; but manageable &mdash; dance and finding a competent veterinary internal medicine specialist to work with will serve you in the long run.
 Specialists have a tendency to book up well in advance, so the sooner you can get on the calendar, the better.

 One more note about the felinecrf.org website mentioned above.
 Once you've had a chance to read it, and realize what an incredible